-Bose Sleepbuds review: Helpful, but needs improvement
+Bose Sleepbuds review: Helpful but needs improvement

 Once your Sleepbuds are charged and you're ready for bed, it's time to fire up the app.
 Everything is controlled from the app.
 And I mean everything.
 If you aren't in the habit of keeping your phone by your bed, this can be frustrating (or if you just don't want to look at a screen at 2 AM).
 The lack of physical buttons on the case or the buds to control volume, switch white noise sounds and snooze alarms is a major oversight.

 You can choose from 10 different preloaded sounds to fall asleep to.
 I'm partial to Cascade, which mimics a waterfall.
 The Warm Static sound (which is Bose's version of regular white noise) also works for me, but I find that it's much too quiet to actually block out significant noise, even at high volumes.
-The Sleepbuds' sounds are designed to stay low enough so they won't damage your hearing, even with long-term use.
+The Sleepbuds' sounds are designed to stay low enough that they won't damage your hearing, even with long-term use.
 This means that those of you trying to block out a human chainsaw are probably out of luck.

 You can also set an alarm (or multiple repeating alarms) through the app and choose from preloaded wake tones.
 It offers the ability to customize different repeat days.
 If your device becomes disconnected from your phone over the course of the night, your alarm will still go off as scheduled.
 However, placing the Sleepbuds in the case will dismiss any active alarm.